How to fix engine blow by

 By fixing engine blow by issues, engines operate with much reduced stress, more efficiently and much longer.
 The key to getting long life from Euro V emission controlled engines is burning the fuel clean for low exhaust soot, and maintaining low oil soot levels.

-For more information on flushing diesel engines, give Brid and the team a call on +61 7 3376 6188
+For more information on how to fix engine blowby, give the team a call on +61 7 3376 6188